Glimpse Of Bhutan 6 Days Map

 Glimpse Of Bhutan Tour – Overview

 Glimpse of Bhutan tour is a six-day trip which dwells around the mystical western valley of Bhutan, the heart and soul of Bhutan.
-It is ideal an introduction to the Dragon Kingdom of Bhutan.
+It is an ideal introduction to the Dragon Kingdom of Bhutan.
 Inarguably, the most interesting regions of Bhutan having great historical, cultural and religious significance.
 Capital of Bhutan, Thimphu, the only international airport of the country in Paro and the ancient capital Punakha are all situated in this region.

 Home to the Drukpa and Ngalops people, this region is land of many striking temples (Lhakhang), forts (dzong), mountain passes, expansive alleys, rice paddies, and scintillating rivers.
 The most revered Paro Taktsang Monastery, also known as Tiger’s Nest, is also fortunate to be in this area, western Bhutan.